Plutoniumdrache/Qlockwork/Readme.txt

 #define SHOW_MODE_SUNRISE_SUNSET    Show sunrise and sunset times.
 #define SHOW_MODE_TEST              Show tests.

-#define APIKEY                      Your OpenWeather API key.
+#define WEATHER                     Show weather.

+#define LATITUDE                    Latitude for weather location.
+#define LONGITUDE                   Longitude for weather location.
-#define LOCATION                    Your location for OpenWeather.
+#define TIMEZONE                    Timezone for weather location.

 #define TIMEZONE_*                  The time zone in which the clock is located.
 Important for the UTC offset and the
                                     summer/winter time change.